sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/fifo_async.md

 On the read side, we see the binary pointer starts at 0x0 and wraps back around to 0x0.
 Through these increments, the gray pointer increments also, but in such a way that only one-bit changes at a time.
 The gray pointers for the write and read domain each pass through glitch-free synchronized flops, they are converted to binary on the other side and used for comparisons.

-## Simulation Notes

-- The module includes test code disabled during synthesis (`synopsys translate_off` / `synopsys translate_on`).
-This includes error displays and VCD dumping, which can only be used to debug the FIFO's behavior in a simulated environment.

 ### Usage Considerations

 - The `fifo_async` module must operate in a system with proper reset synchronization to ensure a safe and reliable reset of both write and read domains.